You may also like

-Libya also has to cope with another international conflict – the one between the United Arab Emirates, supporter of Haftar, and Qatar and Turkey, supporters of Libya’s Islamists, the troops from the city of Misrata and, to a certain extent, Sarraj’s government.
-Military escalations have been reported in several fronts throughout Libya.
+Libya also has to cope with another international conflict – the one between the United Arab Emirates, a supporter of Haftar, and Qatar and Turkey, supporters of Libya’s Islamists, the troops from the city of Misrata, and, to a certain extent, Sarraj’s government.
+Military escalations have been reported on several fronts throughout Libya.
 In Tripoli, the capital, drums of war have been playing for weeks now, possibly in repercussion of Sarraj’s rapprochement with Haftar.

 The escalation began when a Haftar fighter jet bombed the Third Force headquarters, a Misrata-controlled airport near Sebha, the capital of the south.
-That led to reprisals, and a mobilisation of troops from both sides in Sebha and the other key cities of the south.
+That led to reprisals and mobilization of troops from both sides in Sebha and the other key cities of the south.
 Very quickly, forces allied with Tripoli’s Islamists – in fact to the self-appointed government of Hafedh Ghouil – announced their solidarity with the Third Force and sent troops.

 The events may spur two of the region’s major tribes, the Tebou and Awlad Sliman, to resume fighting.
 The Tebou, who previously were affiliated with deposed Libyan leader Muammar Gaddafi’s regime, will naturally stand by Haftar.
 The Awlad Sliman naturally will join the anti-Haftar troops.
 The last time the two camps fought each other, in 2015, some 400 people died.